bumbac/dmf2/PRD.md

 - Each agent must have a system prompt, mode, allowed tools, allowed skills, and iteration limits
 - The planner agent must be allowed to inspect files and run shell commands for read-only analysis
 - The planner agent must not be allowed to write files or otherwise modify code
+- The builder agent must be allowed to read, write, and execute commands to satisfy concrete stage goals
+- The reviewer agent must be allowed to inspect files and run shell commands for grounded validation, but must not be allowed to write project files
 - Agents must not be able to use tools outside their permissions
 - Agents must be able to request subagent work through a task mechanism